Research output per year

 Professor Akseli acts as an international legal expert in a number of international secured transactions law reform activities.
 He is also an expert observer in the Unidroit Working Group for the Model Law on Factoring.

-Professor Akseli was a Visiting Fellow at National University of Singapore (2020); Visiting Fellow at the Institute of Advanced Legal Studies, University of London (2013-2014); and at New York University Law School Centre for Transnational Litigation, Arbitration and Commercial Law (2016).
+Professor Akseli was a Visiting Scholar at National University of Singapore (2020); Visiting Fellow at the Institute of Advanced Legal Studies, University of London (2013-2014); and at New York University Law School Centre for Transnational Litigation, Arbitration and Commercial Law (2016).

 Corporate Law